satoooh/scrapbox-enhancer-for-google-search/README.md

 Improve your Google search results by seamlessly integrating relevant Scrapbox pages into your search results page.

+- Searchable for both public and private projects
+- Multiple projects can be searched simultaneously

 ## How to use

 1. install this extension